nicklockwood/SwiftFormat/README.md

 SwiftFormat uses a cache file to avoid reformatting files that haven't changed.
 For a large project, this can significantly reduce processing time.

 By default, the cache is stored in `~/Library/Caches/com.charcoaldesign.swiftformat`.
-Use the command line option `--cache ignore` to ignore the cached version and re-apply formatting to all files.
+Use the command-line option `--cache ignore` to ignore the cached version and re-apply formatting to all files.
 Alternatively, you can use `--cache clear` to delete the cache (or you can just manually delete the cache file).

 The cache is shared between all projects.
 The file is fairly small, as it only stores the path and size for each file, not the contents.
 If you do start experiencing slowdown due to the cache growing too large, you might want to consider using a separate cache file for each project.